UPPS 04.04.18 - Drug Testing for Non-Faculty Employees

 Conviction – a finding of guilt, an admission of guilt, a no contest plea, or an imposition of sentence by any judicial body for violation of a criminal statute involving the unlawful manufacture, distribution, dispensation, possession, or use of alcohol or drugs.

-The TSUS Regents’ Rules provide that a university employee who violates controlled substance laws is subject to disciplinary sanctions, including termination.
+The TSUS Board of Regents’ Rules and Regulations provide that a university employee who violates controlled substance laws is subject to disciplinary sanctions, including termination.

 The use of illicit drugs, alcohol, or any performance-altering substance during work hours is prohibited.
 Employees who report to work and appear to be under the influence of illicit drugs, alcohol, or any performance-altering substance may be asked to submit to testing.